GiuliaOrefice/GiuliaO/README.md

+# GiuliaO
-# GiuliaOjust an example repo
+just an example repo
+my name is Giulia, and I love git